 "I can try," I said.

-I made a slightly different version, making one large merengue cake instead of individual merengue cookies.
+I made a slightly different version, making one large meringue cake instead of individual meringue cookies.
 I whipped heavy cream and lightly sweetened it with powdered sugar.
 I used blackberries and raspberries as my acid (which worked like magic to cut through the sweetness).

 I mean it when I say it's the easiest and most unique cake I've ever made, and that's fitting for a year when, because of COVID-19, we had to celebrate my daughter's birthday in a unique way - virtually.

 I propped my computer to face the birthday girl.
 We sent a Zoom invite to aunts, uncles, cousins, and grandparents.
 The lag-time made our chorus of Happy Birthday sound more like a tortuous take on singing in the round, but we laughed and sang, and the people shut up in my house with me ate Pavlova.